.avif)

 Networking, in the context of computer science and information technology, refers to the practice of connecting computers, servers, mainframes, network devices, peripherals, or other devices to exchange data and share resources.
 It encompasses both the physical (hardware) and logical (software) aspects of connections between devices.
 The primary goal of networking is to enable the sharing of data and resources, thereby improving efficiency and accessibility within and across computing environments.
 Networks can vary in size, ranging from simple local area networks (LANs) connecting a few devices in a single office, to complex wide area networks (WANs) spanning multiple geographic locations around the globe.
 Networking technologies and protocols facilitate communication and data transfer across these connections, adhering to standardized rules to ensure reliable and secure information exchange.

-Cilium is a strong fit for production Kubernetes environments that need higher performance networking, deeper runtime visibility, or more expressive policy than baseline CNI plus NetworkPolicy can provide.
+Cilium is a strong fit for production Kubernetes platforms that need higher throughput, deeper runtime visibility, or more expressive policy than baseline CNI plus NetworkPolicy typically provides.
 Trade-offs include added operational complexity, kernel and distribution compatibility constraints, and the need to validate eBPF behavior across node images and upgrade paths; the upstream Cilium documentation is a useful reference for supported modes and requirements.

 Common alternatives include Calico, Flannel, and Weave Net, with different trade-offs around policy depth, observability, and operational simplicity.